Methodology

 • Retained and assessed (typically published in March)

-More details on how the performance measures are calculated can be found in the technical guide.
+More details on how the performance measures are calculated can be found in the technical guide (opens in a new tab).
 Note this guidance has not been updated in 2020 and 2021 as it is designed to support 16-18 accountability measures in performance tables, which were cancelled in both years (though, new information was published in 2021 showing the numbers of exam entries for specific subjects approved for reporting in performance tables).
 However, the fundamental methodologies underpinning performance measures are unchanged.

 Note that data reported against a particular cohort just includes qualifications approved for reporting in the relevant year (which updates even if performance tables are cancelled for that year, to ensure the continuity of reporting).
 The list of qualifications approved for reporting in performance tables are published on gov.uk: